Mortgage and Real Estate Fraud

 The Federal Bureau of Investigations casts a wide net when probing cases of mortgage or real estate fraud.
 Implicated parties will be questioned and possibly charged in order for federal prosecutors to get to a ringleader or pinpoint more characters in the scheme.

-Law Office of Price & Wiggins, P.C. will work every angle to maintain your freedom and not have you incorrectly associated in a wider conspiracy to commit fraud.
+Law Office of Michael J. Price, P.C. will work every angle to maintain your freedom and not have you incorrectly associated in a wider conspiracy to commit fraud.
 Call us at (512) 354-1880 today to schedule a free consultation.
 Georgetown criminal defense attorneys Michael J. Price will take the time to answer your questions and discover the pertinent information to move your defense forward.